Traditional Land Surveying Vs Drone Surveying: Which Method Is Best for Your Project?

 How Is Traditional Land Surveying Completed?

 Usually survey field crews will go out to the project and measure the horizontal and vertical angles between points, as well as measuring distance, using a total station or a similar instrument.
 The survey crew will take note of any subdivision monuments, which helps validate property corners and any infrastructure on the piece of land.
 A drawing is then created using the data from the survey crew, as well as information from the subdivision plan and title work.
 From this point, a licensed surveyor will review the product, approve it, then sign and seal it.
+For higher altitudes or to get a “birds eye view” of the land needing to be surveyed, traditional methods include rope surveying and scaffolding surveying.
+Both methods require a team of people to man equipment and access high altitudes.

 The Benefits of Traditional Land Surveying